dotnet/orleans/Step-by-step-Tutorials/Declarative-Persistence.md

 }
 ```

- and for managers, we must store the direct reports, but the "_me" reference may continue to be created during activation.
+and for managers, we must store the direct reports, but the `_me` reference may continue to be created during activation.

 ``` csharp
 public interface IManagerState : IGrainState